menandmice/micetro_docs/guides/admin-manual/admin_change_events.rst

   </customFields>
   </externalScriptParameters>

-Upon completion, the script must create a new XML structure and return it to Men&Mice Central.
+Upon completion, the script must create a new XML structure and return it to Micetro Central.
 The schema for the XML structure that is returned is as follows:

 .. code-block:: XML